scandum/quadsort/README.md

 is in order.
 Regardless, if a program sorts in intervals it should pick an optimal array size to do so.

-Since a suboptimal array size isn't disastrous for quadsort I haven't bothered implementing a solution.
+A suboptimal array size is not disastrous for quadsort and it's outside of the scope of the document to provide a solution.

 Big O
 -----